 Frozen Themed Party Food: from Kristoff’s ice jello, to Olaff’s nose carrots, and snowflake sandwiches, to Anna’s frozen heart chocolate dipped strawberries, and make your own snowman donuts.
-Do-able, adorable, Frozen themed food kids will actually eat.
+Easy, cute, Frozen party food kids will actually eat.

 After the messy activities were finished on the dining table, Heather sent the kids up to their upstairs living room for the cup stacking ice castle building game -read all about the activities here, and set the table with all the delicious food.
 A quick tip, she layered the table cloths so she could take off the top one from crafting and this one was underneath nice and clean.

 Frozen Party Food Themed Snacks

 - Sven’s Treats -mini carrots and dip

 - Elsa’s Snowflakes -ham and cheese or peanut butter and jam sandwiches cut with a snowflake cookie cutter

 Everything was so cute, love “Kristoff’s Ice”, yummy blue jello with snowflake sprinkles, and a snowflake toothpick from the dollar store.

 There were also little carrots and dip, called “Sven’s Treats” -remember how Sven kept trying to eat Olaf’s nose at the beginning of the movie?
 Individual dips are always a great idea for a party, especially with little ones, no double dipping.